 All MSU units are responsible for reporting any mechanical problems or needed repairs to the appropriate maintenance providers as soon as possible.

-Units are responsible for coordinating their respective vehicle maintenance (SOV, Lease or Courtesy) with a certified mechanic and third-party vehicle maintenance business of Facility Management’s approval.
+Units are responsible for coordinating their respective vehicle maintenance (SOV, Lease or Courtesy) with a certified mechanic and/or third-party vehicle maintenance business approved by University Facilities Management.

-Departments must submit maintenance records to Facilities Management’s IWMS centralized vehicle maintenance program upon completion of service.
+Departments must submit maintenance records to UFM’s centralized vehicle maintenance program (AiM) upon completion of each maintenance service.

 Departments are responsible for operating all vehicles in accordance with this policy and all applicable BOR policies and state/federal laws and regulations.